 When visiting any temple in Thailand it is important to understand the dress code to show respect to the culture and those people visiting as part of their religion.
 This is especially important for tourists as the locals are showing them a glimpse into their life and welcoming us into learning about their practices.

 Please make sure your shoulders and knees are covered.
-This is applicable to all genders and is a sign of respect towards the Thai people.
+This is applicable to all genders and is a sign of respect toward the Thai people.
 Shoes must also be removed prior to entering the temple.

 Chiang Rai White Temple Tour From Chiang Mai